corda/corda/experimental/src/main/kotlin/net/corda/contracts/universal/README.md

 #### ``Zero``
 A base contract with no rights and no obligations.
 Contract cancellation/termination is a transition to ``Zero``.

-#### ``Transfer amount, currency, fromParty, toParty``
+#### ``Obligation amount, currency, fromParty, toParty``
-A base contract representing immediate transfer of Cash - X amount of currency CCY from party A to party B. X is an observable of type BigDecimal.
+A base contract representing debt of X amount of currency CCY from party A to party B. X is an observable of type BigDecimal.

 #### ``And contract1 ... contractN``
 A combinator over a list of contracts.
 Each contract in list will create a separate independent contract state.
 The ``And`` combinator cannot be root in a contract.